Sheriff: Seized fentanyl could have killed everyone in 3 counties

 The St. Lucie County Sheriff’s Office announced Wednesday the arrests of seven people in connection with a “large-scale” drug bust.

-Investigators said the drugs were being sold out of four smoke shops in the county.
+Investigators said the drugs were being sold out of four smoke shops in St. Lucie County.

 Search warrants were executed at the following locations: